k-cal/C-Projects/README.md

 The primary purpose of this was to get practice with file I/O, in preparation for subsequent projects in the course.

-It's named `adventure.startendmod.c` because it's actually a slight modification on what I turned in.
+It's named `adventure.startendmod.c` because it's actually a slight modification on what I turned in for grading back then.
 The primary difference is an extra line or two that prevents the starting room from connecting to the ending room.

 #####smallsh
 A simple shell with a few built-in commands.
 Aside from running programs (with backgrounding supported by ending a line with &) the built-ins are `exit`, `cd`, and `status`.
 The purpose of these built-ins is probably fairly clear for the most part.